KosRud/DQ-skinning-for-Unity/README.md

 ## Discussion

 If you have any questions, ideas, bug reports, or just want to discuss the script, you can contact me on [unity forum](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/)

+## Bulging compensation method

+The bulging compensation method used is described in the [article](https://journals.khnu.km.ua/vestnik/pdf/tech/pdfbase/2020/2020_1/1-2020_(281).pdf#page=12).

+**Notes:**
+* In formula (6) there is a mistake, **x** should be replaced by **w_2** (there is no variable named x)
+* Since publishing the article I found a better polynomial instead of (9), the coefficients are as follows: 2.2; -10; 11.2.
+The relevant commit: [link](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity/commit/89c58b61bd928cb877130d9cba93ada52972ca3b)
+* In formula (12) there are weird brackets around V_bisector.
+This is a software bug, they should be ignored.
+This happens multiple times later in the article.
+* The stretched region of the model in Fig (7), that looks weird even after applying the fix (though is no longer jagged), is actually caused by using improperly prepared armature.
+The spine and the shoulder have different local axes aligned along the joint.
+This contradicts one of the requirements listed at the top of page 17.